rutgerblom/SDDC.Lab/README.md

 * pip install setuptools wheel
 * pip install pyvmomi
 * ESXi and VCSA ISOs as well as the NSX-T Manager OVA.
-* For NSX-T you will need an NSX-T license (Check uut [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership))
+* For NSX-T you will need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership))

 ## Deployment